 Prior to joining the EAA, Brock was the General Fund Budget Manager for the City of Austin, Texas for over five years.
 Brock holds a Bachelor of Arts degree from Southwestern University and a Master of Public Affairs degree from the University of Texas-LBJ School of Public Affairs.

 Marc Friberg is the Executive Director of Public Policy & External Affairs for the Edwards Aquifer Authority.
-In his role, Marc manages the EAA’s community outreach and conservation programs while providing support to the EAA’s permitting and aquifer management programs.
+In his role, Marc manages the EAA’s conservation programs while providing support to the EAA’s permitting and aquifer management programs.
 He also aids the EAA in its rule making and legislative activities.

 Prior to joining the Authority, he worked for the Texas Commission on Environmental Quality in the Office of Legal Services.
 Marc is a graduate of Baylor University and the Baylor University School of Law.